videolan/libvlcsharp/README.md

 If you have any question or if you're not sure it's actually an issue, please visit our [forum](https://forum.videolan.org/).

-### Commercial support
+### Commercial services

-If you would like VLC developers to provide you with
+If you would like VLC developers to provide you with:
-- customization on LibVLC and/or LibVLCSharp,
+- custom development on LibVLC and/or LibVLCSharp,
+- training and workshops,
+- commercial licenses,
-- training,
+- support services,
-- priority support,
+- consulting services,
 - other multimedia services.

 Feel free to [contact us](https://videolabs.io/#contact).